samuelprince77/requirejirafixversion/README.md

-# jira-fix-version-extension
+# Require JIRA fix version chrome extension
-This chrome extension alert you if you move a JIRA ticket to ready to test column without specifying a fix version
+This chrome extension alerts you if you move a JIRA ticket to ready to test column without specifying a fix version